113ll3/Ibmclouddocscli/idt/vscode.md

 ## Dependencies
 {: #vscode-dependencies}

-To use the {{site.data.keyword.dev_cli_notm}} extension for Visual Studio Code, you need the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) and the {{site.data.keyword.cloud_notm}} CLI plug-in that is installed on your system.
+To use the {{site.data.keyword.dev_cli_notm}} extension for Visual Studio Code, you need the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) installed on your system.

 ## Installation
 {: #vscode-installation}

-The simplest way to install the {{site.data.keyword.dev_cli_notm}} extension is to use Visual Studio Code’s 'quick open' command:
+The simplest way to install the {{site.data.keyword.dev_cli_notm}} extension is to use Visual Studio Code’s `quick open` command:

-1. Open the 'quick open' command palette by using the following key combinations from within the editor:
+1. Open the `quick open` command palette by using the following key combinations from within the editor:

   * **Mac:** `cmd + p`
   * **Windows&trade; / Linux&trade;:** `ctrl + p`

-2. Enter the `ext install ibm-developer` command and press enter to install the {{site.data.keyword.dev_cli_notm}} extension inside the Visual Studio Code editor.
+2. Enter the `ext install ibm-developer` command, and then press Enter to install the {{site.data.keyword.dev_cli_notm}} extension inside the Visual Studio Code editor.

-Or you can install the {{site.data.keyword.dev_cli_notm}} extension through the "Extensions" management window:
+Or, you can install the {{site.data.keyword.dev_cli_notm}} extension through the "Extensions" management window:

 1. Open the **Extensions** sidebar in the Visual Studio Code editor, and then search by using the string `publisher:IBM Developer`.
 The {{site.data.keyword.dev_cli_notm}} extension is displayed in the search results.
 2. Click **Install** to begin the installation.